Skip to Content

 To enjoy a truly remarkable combination of three countries (Spain, Italy, and France), Pan y Piu is the place to go.

-Whether you choose a classic Spanish pan con tomate or some of their pastries, you’ll get a taste of tradition and genuineness, and for an affordable price.
+Whether you choose a classic Spanish pan con tomate or some of their pastries, you’ll get a taste of tradition and genuineness for an affordable price.

 Confeteria la CampanaCalle Sierpes, 1-3